Vincentcchu/hyde/index.md

 ## Introduction

 <p class="message">
 Welcome to my website, my name is Vincent.
 If you want to learn more about me, you are in the right place!
-I am currently in my final year of studies in my undergraduate degree at the University of Toronto, double majoring in statistics and economics.
+I am an incoming business analyst at a fintech start-up called Accelex.
+Currently, I am in my final year of studies in my undergraduate degree at the University of Toronto, double majoring in statistics and economics.
 As you can tell with my program of choice, I am very interested in working with data.
 Recognizing the rapid expansion of the global datasphere, I have also picked up Machine Learning(ML).
 The aspect of ML that I find especially interesting is its ability to process text data, since that is something that traditional algorithms are not capable of.
-It is always intriguing to see what unexpected relationships can be explored with data.For this reason, I believe that this is what I want my career to be about, as there are so many interesting not yet discovered relationships that I can apply in business settings and hopefully create some impacts.
+It is always intriguing to see what unexpected relationships can be explored with data.
+For this reason, I believe that this is what I want my career to be about, as there are so many interesting not yet discovered relationships that I can apply in business settings and hopefully create some impacts.